BernhardPosselt/pf2e-kingmaker-tools/docs/Kotlin JS Primer.md

 Passing values to JS APIs that have optional parameters is tricky.
 There are a couple cases:

-* Passing an object using @JsPlainObject: these properties will be omitted if you don't pass a value; they will not be omitted if you pass null however.
+* Passing an object using @JsPlainObject: these properties will be omitted if you don't pass a value; however, they will not be omitted if you pass null.
 Example:
     ```kt
     @JsPlainObject
     external interface Test {